23 Things to Know Before Moving to Miami, FL

 The overall Miami-Dade county population spans 2.76 million and 74.3% speak a non-English language, including Spanish, Haitian, and some Portuguese.
-It’s easy to see and hear, why Miami is nicknamed the "Capital of Latin America" with over 72.7% of the population being of Hispanic and Latino descent.
+It’s easy to see why Miami is nicknamed the "Capital of Latin America," with over 72.7% of the population being of Hispanic and Latino descent.

-In 1566, admiral Pedro Menéndez de Avilés claimed the area that is now Miami and became Florida’s first governor.
-A mission was created and the area was claimed for Spain.
-The name Miami came from the Mayaimi tribe who lived in the region during the 1600s.
+The population matches its roots: In 1566, admiral Pedro Menéndez de Avilés claimed the land for Spain, but the Miami name came later from the Mayaimi tribe who lived in the region during the 1600s.

-Miami is the only major city founded by a woman, whose name was Julia Tuttle.
-She was responsible for convincing oil tycoon Henry Flagler to extend his railroad from Central Florida to Miami.
+Miami is also the only major city to be “founded,” or developed largely by a woman, Julia Tuttle.
+She convinced oil tycoon Henry Flagler to extend his railroad from Central Florida to Miami.

-Miami is known for its strong industries in finance, commerce, culture, arts, and international trade.
-It’s the largest urban economy in Florida and the 12th largest in the US.
-Miami is also a thriving commercial center with a GDP of $344.9 billion.
+Alongside its vibrant arts, music and food scene, Miami is known for its strong industries in finance, commerce, and international trade.
+It’s the largest urban economy in Florida and the 12th largest in the U.S., with a GDP of $344.9 billion.
 In 2020, it was classified as a Beta + level global city by the Globalization and World Cities Research Network (GaWC).

-Beyond the growing economy, Miami is also a hotspot for nightlife, tourism, and outdoor recreation.
+Beyond the growing economy, Miami is also a hotspot for foodies, dancing and nightclubbers, tourists, and outdoor enthusiasts.

 2. Cost of Living in Miami

-Miami is reasonable for big city living in comparison to New York.
+Miami is fairly affordable for a big city, at least when you compare it to somewhere like New York.
 However, the nightlife and food scene adds up fast.
-According to Payscale, the cost of living in Miami is 14% higher and housing is also 44% higher than the national average.
+According to Payscale, the cost of living in Miami is 21% higher and housing is also 47% higher than the national average.

 Here’s an idea of how much things cost when moving to Miami, as reported by Payscale:

-Recently, the average rent in Miami rose slightly to $1,639 for a one-bedroom apartment and $2,141 for a two-bedroom apartment.
-To live comfortably in a one-bedroom apartment in Miami, you need an income of at least $65,560 a year or $32.78 an hour.
-For a two-bedroom apartment, that raises to at least $85,640 a year or $43.92 an hour.
+Recently, the average rent in Miami rose slightly to $1,622 for a one-bedroom apartment and $2,150 for a two-bedroom apartment.
+To live comfortably in a one-bedroom apartment in Miami, you need an income of at least $64,880 a year or $5,407 monthly.
+For a two-bedroom apartment, that raises to at least $85,640 a year.

 Keep in mind that those figures are different from the basic living wage.
 Living above the poverty threshold in Miami requires $16.78 an hour for a full-time employed single individual.
 You'll need to aim higher to afford nightlife, vacations, and restaurants.